aniluluturk/realcode-validation/readme.txt

 -It can be called with arguments "-l length_of_trace" or "-t timespent_on_trace" -Resulting log file is named log.txt, although the name of the file can be changed with command line argument "-f filename"

+exec3.py [New]

+-Usage and outputs are the same as other exec*.py scripts -Generates execution traces with branch choices indicated for testrun.py

 execbp.py

 -Should work on any processor with "reset halt" support on openocd